-Remark: if then there we had Layher Event Decks and a comfortable Kedar-profile – installation work would be even easier and faster.
+Remark: if then there we had Layher Event Decks and a comfortable Kedar profile – installation work would be even easier and faster.

-The tour was very successful, this design of Layher Stage by JSA met expectations and hopes on the quality of staging service.
-The schedule of the tour was strictly observed, the construction of the stage contributed to the solution of tasks of the project.
+The tour was very successful, this design of Layher Stage by JSA met expectations and hopes for the quality of staging service.
+The schedule of the tour was strictly observed, and the construction of the stage contributed to the solution of the tasks of the project.
 The working space of the structure provided opportunities to meet the requirements of artists. technicians.
 And most importantly JSA Camel Stage had an attractive appearance (especially for that time).

-Special thanks to Marina Lomteva and Natasha Stepanuk from agency for the invitation JSA Stage Company to participate as a technical team in the tour “Everything is possible!” and the fact that they believed us then that everything will be fine.
+Special thanks to Marina Lomteva and Natasha Stepanuk from the agency for the invitation to JSA Stage Company to participate as a technical team in the tour “Everything is possible!” and the fact that they believed us then that everything will be fine.

-The unique idea of Alexander Strizhak based on the modular elements of Layher Allround Scaffolding allowed to users to have a possibility to change the size width, depth, height, change the width of the supporting walls for sound, attach to the sides of the structure for video screens.
-This type of scene design from the elements of Layher allowed to install the JSA Camel Stage anywhere and on any solid surface with irregularities and with differences in heights.
+The unique idea of Alexander Strizhak based on the modular elements of Layher Allround Scaffolding allowed users to have a possibility to change the size width, depth, and height, change the width of the supporting walls for sound, attach to the sides of the structure for video screens.
+This type of scene design from the elements of Layher allowed to install of the JSA Camel Stage anywhere and on any solid surface with irregularities and with differences in height.
 With the advent of flat Layher trusses made from aluminum, it became easier to install a roof.
 Using connected farms measuring 5.14 meters, the span of the roof covering was increased to 10 meters.
 We know of cases when some companies used a triple connection and the span of the roof was 12,432 (4,144 x 3) or 15,432 (5,144 x 3) meters.

-JSA began to actively advertise its universal product on the market (please see pics bellow) and this version of the scene is still used in many places.
+JSA began to actively advertise its universal product on the market (please see pics below) and this version of the scene is still used in many places.
 In 1999, JSA Camel Stage came to Ukraine – as the most simple and inexpensive construct for the staging business.
-Here the company Bita Music from Kyiv began to active promote our model of stage.
-This was done without agreement with JSA and for promo they used our layout of the leaflet with the changed scene name – “Lemak (c)” (if you try to read Camel – on the contrary).
+Here the company Bita Music from Kyiv began to actively promote our model of stage.
+This was done without agreement with JSA and for promo, they used our layout of the leaflet with the changed scene name – “Lemak (c)” (if you try to read Camel – on the contrary).
 JSA does not complain about this and we are glad that we were able to contribute to the development of the staging business in Ukraine.
 Sometimes it’s nice to see at some events and different places our an already grown “child” – JSA Camel Layher Stage.

-Although we are sure that these “stagers” who builds these stages even do not know the roots of this original design.
+Although we are sure that these “stagers” who build these stages even do not know the roots of this original design.
 Nevertheless, we are proud of our popular product and wish everyone good luck and success.

 Please wait and watch our news.